SICLab/detecting-bots/README.md

   Having a latitude and longitude that appears in more than the specified threshold adds 1 point.
 (Default threshold is .01.)
   Comments consisting solely of phrases typically attributed to bots/duplicate responses/survey farmers adds 1 point.
 (Send new suggestions for phrases to jprims2@uic.edu.)
   Duplicate comments that other respondants have already made in response to the same question add 1 point.
+  Comments containing the word "very" add 1 point.
+(See https://www.maxhuibai.com/blog/a-proposed-procedure-for-testing-the-evidentiary-value-of-responses-from-duplicated-gps-sources-comments-invited)

   Max score for only latitude and longitude: 1
-  Max score for latitude, longitude, and one free-response: 3 Max score for latitude, longitude, and two free-responses: 5 Max score for latitude, longitude, and three free-responses: 7
+  Max score for latitude, longitude, and one free-response: 4 Max score for latitude, longitude, and two free-responses: 6 Max score for latitude, longitude, and three free-responses: 8